 If you’re coming to Barcelona by plane, you’ll likely land at Barcelona–El Prat Airport.
 The airport is located about 15 kilometers southwest of Placa Espanya, and there are several ways to get to and from the airport.
 One option is to take the Aerobus, which is a shuttle bus that runs between the airport and Placa Espanya.

-Placa Espanya is a major transportation hub in Barcelona, and there are several bus lines that run through the area.
+Placa Espanya is a major transportation hub in Barcelona, and several bus lines run through the area.
 One such line is the H16, which runs from Placa Espanya to the Montjuic Castle.
 Another line is the 13, which runs from Placa Espanya to the Gothic Quarter.

 While Venice is not exactly nearby, it is possible to take a day trip to the city from Barcelona.
-There are several flights that run between Barcelona and Venice, and the flight time is just over 2 hours.
+Several flights run between Barcelona and Venice, and the flight time is just over 2 hours.
 Once you arrive in Venice, you can explore the canals, visit St. Mark’s Basilica, and more.